Shantanu990/DS_Project_MMR_Prediction/README.md

 - 2 python scripts- "feature_importance_mmr.py" for finding feature importance and "predict_mmr.py" for predicting MMR in the folder 'Python scripts and notebooks'.
 - 2 Notebooks for feature importance and predictive model are also included for reference in the folder 'Python scripts and notebooks'.
 - 1 power bi dashboard showing the details of EDA for find percent negative deviation fro each feature (in the folder 'EDA dashboard').
-- Slide set (MMR Predictive Model.pdf) to provide detailed discription of the project and the results (in the folder ;project description').
+- Slide set (MMR Predictive Model.pdf) to provide detailed discription of the project and the results (in the folder 'project details').
 - The final dataset used for predictive model (mmr.xlsx) in folder 'final dataset'.

 **How to run the model**: Pre-requisites: Python environment- python 3.9+, an IDE like JupyterLab, MS Excel and MS Power BI.